status-im/bigbrother-specs/data_sync/discovery-comparison.md

 ## Methodology

 Literature comparing various discovery methods for p2p networks seems rather limited, therefore most of the methodologies used within this paper are not based on previous literature.
-The literature found is mainly based on simulations focusing on performance comparisons of these various methods.<sup>1</sup>

 The notes presented below are based on provided documentation and specification, code has not been looked at generally or fully reviewed.
 All results are tentative.